Pity the Poor Murderer, His Genes Made Him Do It

-The charges stemmed from a bloody rampage in which Waldroup shot his wife's friend Leslie Bradshaw, eight times, killing her before attempting to kill his wife by chopping her up with a machete.
+The charges stemmed from a bloody rampage in which Waldroup shot his wife's friend, Leslie Bradshaw, eight times and killing her before attempting to kill his wife by chopping her up with a machete.

 The "warrior gene"

 Waldroup's defense attorneys ordered a test and established that he had the warrior gene.
 Like most such biological defenses, there is a germ of scientific truth combined with a hefty dose of junk science, including clever labeling.
-The warrior gene might be called other things, such as the gambling gene, the depression gene, the irritability gene, or, even the live-in-a-trailer gene because its effects are contingent on an abusive childhood.
+The warrior gene might be called other things, such as the gambling gene, the depression gene, the irritability gene, or even the live-in-a-trailer gene.
+Its effects are contingent on an abusive childhood.

-The scientific rationale for diminished responsibility is that a variant of the relevant gene, known as MAO-A is linked to an under active prefrontal cortex, this being a key area of the brain that inhibits antisocial impulses.
+The scientific rationale for diminished responsibility is that a variant of the relevant gene, known as MAO-A is linked to the underactive prefrontal cortex, this being a key area of the brain that inhibits antisocial impulses.
 The gene is also associated with antisocial behavior in European Americans (but not others) but only if they were abused as children (1).

 Just the facts

-This brings us back to the Waldroup case tried in March, 2009, where the warrior gene formed the kernel of a diminished responsibility defense.
-This defense received enthusiastic endorsement in a recent NPR report by Barbara Bradley Haggerty ("Can Your Genes Make You Murder?")
+This brings us back to the Waldroup case tried in March 2009, where the warrior gene formed the kernel of a diminished responsibility defense.
+This defense received an enthusiastic endorsement in a recent NPR report by Barbara Bradley Haggerty ("Can Your Genes Make You Murder?")